A New Addition to the KEEN Family: On-Site Child Care

 A better workday and commute for parents

 KidsCare has been a huge help for Steve’s family.
 His wife works part-time from home, and this has enabled her to reliably schedule meetings a few days a week.
-But perhaps it’s made an even bigger impact on Steve’s commute, as he now gets to spend quality time with Ansel going to and from work.
+But perhaps it’s made an even bigger impact on Steve’s commute, as he now gets to spend quality time with his toddler going to and from work.

 “That’s been fun,” Steve says.
 “He loves to make friends on the train.
 If he can get someone’s attention, he’ll start smiling, and he’ll wave to them.
 I’ve talked to a lot of people on the train that I probably wouldn’t have talked to.
 It’s made it way more fun.”